nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 * Go to the database plugins folder and copy all the jar files corresponding to the required database driver and paste in the computer without internet

 ### Step 2 - Installing the jar files in the computer without internet
-* In the computer without internet, open the Database -> Driver Manager Menu
+* Open Database -> Driver Manager Menu
 * Click "New" button and fill the input fields for the required database driver
 * Click the "Add File" button to import all the jar files required for this database driver
 * Now we have completed the offline installation of a database driver !